 Structure of Banks in France

 The French banking system is quite stable.
-There are around 400 banks in France.
-And the banks in France can be categorized into four distinct categories –
+There are around 400 banks in France and can be categorized into four distinct categories –

 - Investment banks